 PAN provides information about how you can take advantage of the Social Security Administration’s Extra Help program, also known as the Low-Income Subsidy.
 The Extra Help program helps people on Medicare drug plans pay for the monthly health insurance premiums, annual deductibles, and copays related to their prescription medications.

-We provide a guide to Extra Help, how to know if you qualify, how to apply, and what to expect after you apply.
+You do not need to be a PAN patient to apply for Extra Help.
+The program is not related to our grant programs.
+We provide a guide to Extra Help that explains eligibility, how to apply, and what to expect after you apply.
 Use our tool to check your eligibility for Extra Help, and then use our handy application checklist to get organized before you apply.

-Clinical trials
+Clinical trials education and support

 Tips to reduce medication costs